gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 its legs only bent one way,
 and its body was too wide to—

+*Ka-clunk!*
-Without warning the bot retracted its legs and dropped its wheel.
+The bot dropped its wheel and retracted its legs.
-Its engine whined as it zipped back ten meters, then roared as it raced toward the hole.
+Its motors whined as it rolled back ten meters, then roared as it raced toward the hole.
 "Whoa!"
 Maddy shouted as it punched the floor with both of its feet, throwing itself into the air.

 *Thud!*
+Dockety hit the floor and bounced.
+*Screeeeech!*
-Dockety's wheel left a dark streak on the floor as it braked.
+Its wheel left a dark streak on the floor as it braked.

-It folded the wheel back up into its body and re-extended its legs.
+"That was *amazing*," Sindy said in awe as Dockety folded the wheel back up into its body and re-extended its legs.

-"That was amazing," Maddy said, awed.

-Dockety's lenses rotated.
+The bot rotated its lenses.
 "Thank you.
 But it has almost completely drained this one's batteries.
 We should proceed."

-The lights led them away from the hole.
+The lights showed them the way.
 Every few steps one went dark behind them and another brightened in front.
-When they reached a four-way junction, the lights showed them they should go left, then down another flight of stairs to a small landing that ended in an open door even thicker than the one at the surface.
+When they reached a four-way junction, the lights came on to their left, leading them down another flight of stairs to  open door that was even thicker than the one at the surface.

 "Whoa…" Maddy breathed.
-The room beyond the door seemed almost as big as the central square of Rusty Bridge.
+The room beyond the door was as big as the central square of Rusty Bridge.
-Desks and control panels stood in neat rows, interrupted every few meters by square metal pillars.
+Desks and control panels stood in neat rows, interrupted every few meters by thick, square pillars.

+The bot that rolled forward to greet them looked like nothing Maddy had ever seen before.
+Its casing was decorated with twists of metal, glued-on pictures faded to illegibility, and things Maddy filed away to have nightmares about later.
+Gadgets sprouted from it at odd angles, some trailing wires or what might have been dried twigs.

 "Welcome!
 Welcome!
-Welcome!" the crackly voice said.
+Welcome!" the bot said in its crackly voice.
-A bot decorated with twists of metal, glued-on pictures faded to illegibility, and things Maddy filed away to have nightmares about later rolled forward.
 "Welcome!
-This is Patient in Darkness" it proclaimed proudly.
+This is Patient in Darkness."

 "That's a strange name,"
 Sindy said before Maddy could speak.